Q. What kind of equipment do you use?

 Q. How do we book you?

 A. Send me an email with a little information about you and what you're looking for!
-I'll respond with my welcome packet and if you're not sure how many hours of coverage you need, we can chat a little more to figure out what would best suit your needs.
-Once I email your contract, I just need you to sign it and send your 20% deposit.
+I'll respond with my brochure that has all the details about what I offer.
+If you're not sure how many hours of coverage you need, we can chat a little more to figure out what would best suit your needs.
+Once I email your contract, I just need you to sign it electronically along with your 20% retainer.
 Then the date is all yours!

 Q. How many hours should we hire you for?